 If your goal is to lose weight or change your diet to manage a health condition, it's wise to talk to your doctor and seek the advice of a dietitian.
 A dietitian can design a food plan that merges your specific energy needs, food preferences and can adapt this plan to manage any health conditions or reduce health risks.
 You can also get guidance on how to complement your low-calorie diet with supplements, if necessary.

-A 1,500-calorie diet plan may help you succeed — as long as this calorie level helps you achieve gradual, safe weight loss.
+A 1,500-calorie diet plan may help you succeed — as long as this calorie level helps you achieve gradual, safe weight loss, and take your exercise habits into consideration.
 According to the Centers for Disease Control and Prevention (CDC), dropping 1 to 2 pounds a week is most associated with long-term success.

 So if following a 1,500-calorie plan makes you hungry or weak — or even if this plan leads to rapid weight loss — then you probably need more calories or more balance in your diet.
-On the other hand, if you are following a 1,500-calorie weight loss plan and not losing weight, perhaps you need fewer calories — but more exercise and higher quality foods could help as well.
+On the other hand, if you are following a 1,500-calorie weight loss plan and not losing weight, perhaps you need fewer calories — but more exercise and a better balanced diet could help as well.

 Step 2: Make a Plan